-RED 3005F.
+RED 3005.
 FOUNDATIONS OF READING: EARLY AND EMERGENT LITERACY.

 A study of the developing reading skills and concepts.
 The course will consist of early literacy development and the conditions which promote total literacy from birth through grade two, providing practice in the selection and use of methods and materials related to teaching reading in the early grades.
 Connections will be made among all aspects of literacy learning: reading, writing, listening, speaking, viewing, visual representing, and thinking.
-Fifteen hours of field experience is required within the course.
-A ten dollar supply fee will be assessed to each field experience course.
 Prerequisites: ENG 152, admission to the Teacher Education Program.
 Three semester hours credit.

-RED 3006F.
+RED 3006.
 DISCIPLINARY LITERACY.

-A study of the theory and practice of teaching reading/literacy in the intermediate grades through twelfth grade.
+A study of the theory and practice of teaching reading/ literacy in the intermediate grades through twelfth grade.
 The course will detail methods and materials related to learning from reading, expanding student's knowledge and skills in the area of higher order thinking skills, and reading in all content areas.
-Fifteen hours of field experience is required within the course.
-A ten dollar fee will be assessed to each field experience course.
-Prerequisites: Admission to the Teacher Education Program, RED 3005F.
+Prerequisites: Admission to the Teacher Education Program, RED 3005.
 Three semester hours credit.

 RED 4001F.
-DIAGNOSIS AND REMEDIATION IN ELEMENTARY READ-
+DIAGNOSIS AND REMEDIATION IN ELEMENTARY READING.

 A study of the development of reading skills to include advanced exposure to techniques and approaches of recognizing and diagnosing reading problems.
 The students will gain experience in prescribing and utilizing appropriate methods and materials to remediate skill deficits as well as examining ways to improve reading performances.
-Prerequisite: RED 3005F and admission to the Teacher Education Program.
+Prerequisite: RED 3005 and admission to the Teacher Education Program.
 Three semester hours credit.

-RED 4002F.
+RED 4002.
 FOUNDATIONS AND APPLICATIONS OF DIFFERENTIATED INSTRUCTION IN READING.

 A study of the foundations of Differentiated Instruction (DI) in reading as well as application of DI principles and methodologies.
 Based on the assumption that students differ in their learning styles, needs, strengths, and abilities, and that classroom activities should be adapted to meet these differences, this course will emphasize the role of the teacher in research-based reading instruction in relevant areas (e.g. phonological awareness, phonics, fluency, vocabulary, comprehension, oral language).
-Field experience required.
-A ten dollar fee will be assessed to each field experience course to be used for supplies in the

-Curriculum Lab.
 Prerequisites: Admission to the Teacher Education Program or permission of the Teacher Education Chair and RED 4001F.
 Three semester hours credit.